-The rationale for this protocol amendment is to update the testing requirements in the "Increase in ALT algorithm" and update the country-specific requirements for Japan with additional guidelines in case of ALT increase >3 x ULN as per Health Authorities requests.
+The rationale for this protocol amendment is to update the testing requirements in the "Increase in ALT algorithm" as per Health Authority request.

 Section # and Name Description of Change Brief Rationale 1.3 Schedule of activities (SoA) 4.1 Overall Design Safety follow-up visit period changed from '4 to 8 weeks' to '4 weeks'.
 Update.
 10.6 Appendix 6: Liver and other safety: actions and follow-up assessments Increase in ALT algorithm related assessments and rechallenge restrictions updated.
 Update.
-10.11.3 Additional requirements for Japan Updated.
-Health authority request.
 10.14 Appendix 12: Protocol amendment history Updated.
 Update.
 Throughout the document Reformatting of existing content when necessary.
 Minor, editorial, stylistic changes as necessary.
 Updated table of contents, section numbers, abbreviations as necessary.
 Update in accordance with Sponsor's standards.